WE-THE-BEST/BreakOutWTB/README.md

 Controls are A (Left), D (Right), R (Restart), Escape (Pause/Unpause) and Space (Enable power up)

-Break through the tiles to reach and destroy the blue tiles for the win!
+Break through the tiles to reach and destroy the blue tiles for the win![1]

 Once you select your power up, you can't select anther one until you restart the game.